How the BBMC Came to Be – A Cautionary Tale

 The First Stone

 Early in our first year, we were approached by David Fong on behalf of the Quidi Vidi Brewing Company.
 Inspired by our independent spirit, they offered to support our renovation project.
 As an independent brewery, they saw a natural connection between their work and that of our artists.
-Together, we developed a large-scale fundraiser: Rocktoberfest, a Celebration of Independence—a music festival showcasing independent bands in the city alongside products from Quidi Vidi Brewing Company and Rodriguez Wine Vaults.
+Together, we developed a fundraising: Rocktoberfest, a Celebration of Independence—a music festival showcasing independent bands in the city alongside products from Quidi Vidi Brewing Company and Rodriguez Wine Vaults.
 For the brewery, it was both a promotional opportunity and a way to give back to the community while celebrating independence.
 They even pledged to donate profits from ticket and bar sales to the IAC.
 By our estimates, the Independent Artists Cooperative stood to earn over $40,000.

 We followed all required protocols with the City of St. John’s to host the event in Bannerman Park in Fall 2002, consulting with the Events Planning Committee, the Fire Department, and our insurance agent.
 Rocktoberfest was officially approved at a public City Council meeting, and we began booking bands and making arrangements.
 This single initiative would have put us well on our way to meeting our renovation budget.